 TERMINATION OF ELIGIBILITY and services

-The child’s eligibility to receive special education and related services from a local school district may be terminated if an IEP team evaluation shows that:
+The child’s eligibility to receive exceptional education and related services from a local school district may be terminated if an IEP team evaluation shows that:

 - The child no longer meets Tennessee eligibility standards;

-- The child no longer requires special education and related services;
+- The child no longer requires exceptional education and related services;

 - The child graduates with a high school diploma;